darbinreyes/subparprogrammer/web/project_ideas.md

 * [ ] Project - Can I add markdown to my web page?
 * [ ] Project - -setup https configuration.

+* [ ] - CSS re-styling on Joyce's Euclid propositions.
+* [ ] - Something similar to the web bootcamp exercises but with my own twist.